-You can have up to six Masking Bugs per layer.
-Each bug is re-editable when you're using Effects as a standalone app, or when you use Smart Object option from within Photoshop (see page 1 for more).

-To add another Masking Bug, press the Add button or click outside of the current bug while the Masking Bug tool is selected.
+You can have up to six masking bugs per layer.
+Each bug is re-editable.
+To add another masking bug, press the Add button or click outside of the current bug while the Gradient Mask tool is selected.

-Only one Masking Bug may be adjusted at a time.
+Only one masking bug may be adjusted at a time.
 You will see the overlay controls for the active bug while your mouse is over the preview area.
 Inactive bugs are marked with a small circle; to select an inactive bug clicking on this small circle marker.

-Masking Bugs are subtractive.
+Masking bugs are subtractive.
 Each bug hides more and more of the current layer.
-When Masking Bugs overlay each other they may hide more of the layer too.
-You can always use the Masking Brush to override and paint areas back in hidden by the Masking Bugs.
+When masking bugs overlay each other they may hide more of the layer too.
+You can always use the Masking Brush to override and paint back in areas hidden by the masking bugs.